LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/01-GEN.md

 <sup>30</sup> And now, [though] thou wouldest needs be gone, because thou sore longedst after thy father’s house, [yet] wherefore hast thou stolen my gods?
 <sup>31</sup> And Jacob answered and said to Laban, Because I was afraid: for I said, Peradventure thou wouldest take by force thy daughters from me.
 <sup>32</sup> With whomsoever thou findest thy gods, let him not live: before our brethren discern thou what [is] thine with me, and take [it] to thee.
 For Jacob knew not that Rachel had stolen them.
-<sup>33</sup> And Laban went into Jacob’s tent, and into Leah’s tent, and into the two maidservants ’ tents; but he found [them] not.
+<sup>33</sup> And Laban went into Jacob’s tent, and into Leah’s tent, and into the two maidservants’ tents; but he found [them] not.
 Then went he out of Leah’s tent, and entered into Rachel’s tent.
 <sup>34</sup> Now Rachel had taken the images, and put them in the camel’s furniture, and sat upon them.
 And Laban searched all the tent, but found [them] not.
 <sup>35</sup> And she said to her father, Let it not displease my lord that I cannot rise up before thee; for the custom of women [is] upon me.
 And he searched, but found not the images.
 <sup>36</sup> And Jacob was wroth, and chode with Laban: and Jacob answered and said to Laban, What [is] my trespass? what [is] my sin, that thou hast so hotly pursued after me?